knulli-cfw/knulli.org/docs/configure/customization/shaders.md

 ## Folders preparation

 [Connect](../../../play/add-games/network-transfer/) to your handheld and create a `shaders` folder in `/userdata` (if it does not exist yet).
-Populate it as described bellow.
+Populate it as described below.

 ``` bash
 /shaders